Savithaponnusamyblog/Energy_Transition/Current advancements in the Sustainable fuel marke 2c422a8cfe43808dbac7c1b1812222bd.md

 [Source: [https://transport.ec.europa.eu/transport-modes/maritime/decarbonising-maritime-transport-fueleu-maritime_en](https://transport.ec.europa.eu/transport-modes/maritime/decarbonising-maritime-transport-fueleu-maritime_en) ]

-As we are reaching the end of 2025, it is expected to have more improvements from all the adaptions from the past years and I am enthusiastic for the reports of 2025 on the renewables and sustainable fuels.
+As we are reaching the end of 2025, it is expected to have more improvements from all the adaptions from the past years and I am highly enthusiastic for the upcoming reports of 2025 on the renewables and sustainable fuels, and how the trend have been grown.